 1) No editing at all

-While this isn’t always a bad thing, especially if the picture is perfect straight from the camera, or you want to keep the image as natural as possible like when doing a bare session.
+While this isn’t always a terrible thing, especially if the picture is perfect straight from the camera, or you want to keep the image as natural as possible like when doing a bare session.
 A real photographer always tweaks at least one thing, whether that be lighting or the crop.
 Low-cost boudoir photographers try to sell the idea that they are so good they don’t need to edit.
 That’s just not true.
 It’s just another way of telling you that they don’t care, they got paid, and you are no longer relevant to them.
 They will just hand over the photos as-is.
 That is completely unacceptable.
 You deserve attention after the session as well.
 Apart from taking good care of your images, I will always be here for you, whether it’s photography-related or not.
-You will have access to all my personal contacting options so that we can keep in touch.
+You will have access to all my personal contact options so that we can keep in touch.
 Boudoir photography is exceptionally intimate; a lot of sensitive information may be shared.
 I don’t want you to feel like all I did was take pictures of you and move on because that is not who I am.
 It wouldn’t feel good knowing you were photographed in little to no clothing in such a vulnerable state, and you can’t get a hold of them unless you have money to spend, right?